 From the bottle: “Barefoot Moscato is a sweet wine with delicious mouth watering flavors of juicy peach and apricot.
 Hints of lemon and orange citrus complement a crisp, refreshing finish.
 Barefoot Moscato is perfect with spicy Asian cuisine, light desserts, fresh fruit and mild cheeses.”

-Barefoot Moscato Review
+Barefoot Moscato Tasting

 To start, the cork was soft and came out easily.
 The wine presented a mostly clear and clean appearance with mild color typical of a Moscato.
 Though not a sparkling wine, it was a little bit bubbly in the glass.